 How to Wet Sand Between Clear Coats

 - Soak 1200-grit sandpaper in water for a few minutes.
-As you wait for the sandpaper to soak, you could use masking tapes to cover up areas of your project that you don’t need to sand.
-These areas could include the joints, edges, and moldings.
+While waiting, use masking tape to protect areas you don’t want to sand, such as joints, edges, and moldings.

 - After soaking, wrap the sandpaper around a sanding block.
 You can dampen the surface you plan to sand using a spray bottle for controlled water application.

 - Start sanding by applying firm pressure on the sanding block, moving it in a linear motion, following the grain of the wood.
 Regularly moisten the surface to avoid drying out, and wipe away any milky residue to check for uniform dullness and signs of wear.

 - Gradually move to finer grits, using 1500-grit followed by 2000-grit sandpaper, ensuring the surface remains wet throughout the process.